UoB-COMSM0166/2025-group-17/README.md

 ##### Remove unused CSS definitions
 We audited our stylesheet with browser Coverage and regex-based searches, stripped out every unused selector, and now only ship the base layout rules and the `.blink` keyframe animation.

-##### Optimize image size
+##### Optimise image size
 - We applied automated image compression (using imagemin with MozJPEG/PNGQuant) and resized high-resolution assets to match in-game display size, reducing the total image footprint from X to Y.
 - This optimization cuts bandwidth, speeds up level load times, and lowers client-side decoding CPU usage for better energy efficiency.

 #### 7.3 Privacy & Security
 To address privacy protection, there is a policy that appears each time a player accesses the game website.
 The policy respects GDPR principles by collecting only minimal, relevant data (level, room, HP) for the sole purpose of restoring game progress, with storage kept local and never shared.

 Players can choose to opt out of savepoints, thereby maintaining full control over their data consent.
-Because no data is uploaded or shared, the risk of data breaches is also minimized.
+Because no data is uploaded or shared, the risk of data breaches is also minimised.
 Furthermore, since the data remains local and contains no personal information, we did not use personas to analyse of the game’s data collection.
 ![pbd](./images/pbd.png)

 ### 8. Conclusion